ga4gh/va-spec/docs/source/spec-components/domain-analysis-model.rst

       - Q1 2024
       - Revised version taking into account new feedback and requirements

-Overview
-@@@@@@@@

 The VA Domain Analysis Model (DAM) is specified here as a UML-style Activity model which depicts the universal activities performed in generating and encoding evidence-based knowledge of any kind.
 It provides shared foundational understanding of the domain the Core Information Model aims to represent.
 As an objective view of reality, it provides a common perspective from which to approach application of the VA Framework - where it can help guide requirements analysis, inform definition of VA Proifiles, and aid in mapping source data to a VA-compliant representation.

 .. figure:: ../images/dam.png

-   The VA Domain analysis Model
+  The VA Domain Analysis Model

-   **Legend**  Each lane represents one of the five universal tasks that contribute to geenration and encoding of scientific knowledge.
+   **Legend**  The VA Domain Analysis Model: Each lane represents one of the five universal  tasks that contribute to geenration and encoding of scientific knowledge.
 Grey boxes name the task, and arrows and images describe the inouts and outputs of each.
 At the left of each lane    are the roles played by actors in the process, which may be performed by the same or different actors depending on how the full knowledge creation process unfolds.

 **Table 1** below describes each of the five universal tasks depicted in the DAM.